Gladstone Park: Our Quirky Past

 Surveyor John Sullivan’s Map of the Chicago Portage, the 20-mile wide passage through Native American lands created by the 1816 Treaty of St. Louis.
 The strip provided white settlers with safe travel from Lake Michigan across Illinois to the Mississippi River as well as preserved the strategic water route demanded by the U.S. Congress.
 In 1848 the Illinois and Michigan Canal was dug here to improve water travel.
 Fort Dearborn (Chicago) at the extreme east is roughly in the middle with the Portage borders north and south some ten miles in either direction.
 The northern border, also called the northern Indian line, ran somewhere near or through Gladstone Park.
 Key locational measurements are given in chains, the British survey unit then commonly-used on the U.S. frontier (66 chains = 1 mile), but are difficult to read in any of the online maps.
 The original is stored in the National Archives with a photocopy at Chicago’s Newberry Library.
 From Dr. Neil Gale’s DRLOIHjournal.blogspot.com of the Digital Research Library of Illinois History Journal.

-While later in life Caldwell sold off portions of his Reserve, he kept an 80-acre tract on the corner of N. Milwaukee and W. Devon at the edge of Gladstone Park, seemingly because he could never get a clear title to it.
-This is the land that became the venerable Caldwell Woods of the Cook County Forest Preserves, a most fitting legacy for this mover and shaker to have left to Gladstone and the entire Chicago area.
+Later in life, Caldwell sold off much of the 1600 acre reserve he had received from the U.S. Government for his contributions to help successfully negotiate the establishment of the Chicago Portage.
+But he kept an 80-acre tract on the corner of N. Milwaukee and W. Devon at the very edge of Gladstone Park, seemingly because he could never get a clear title to it.
+This is the land that became the venerable Caldwell Woods of the Cook County Forest Preserves, a most fitting legacy for this mixed-race mover and shaker to have left to the peoples of Gladstone and greater Chicago proper.

-All of which leads us to reevaluate Billy (Sauganash) Caldwell in light of all his activities in or around our confines.
-Perhaps it makes sense for Gladstone Park to recognize this smart but gritty, dependable but realistic, determined but perplexing man as its actual founding father.
-After all, he was the one who took the confusion over who he was and the challenges of how to fit in to make his way forward with success.
-Aptly setting the way to the future, he blazed an original path for the neighborhood that would grow up in his shadow.
+All of which might lead us to reevaluate Billy (Sauganash) Caldwell life in light of the sum total of all his activities.
+It’s easy to take a revisionist point of view and accuse him of being a traitor to the Indigenous tribes he was part of, giving away valuable land and getting little in return.
+But that wouldn’t be acknowledging the realities of the time period in which he was living, when Native Americans were lucky to get any compensation at all from a U.S. Government then operating as a ruthless occupying force.
+Perhaps it makes sense for Gladstone Park to recognize this smart but gritty, dependable but realistic, determined but perplexing man for what he was.
+Caldwell was the one who took the confusion over who he was and the challenges of how to fit in to make his way forward with great success.
+Aptly paving the way for the future for his peoples and himself, he blazed an original path.
+And perhaps became Gladstone Park’s original founding father in the bargain.

-For Caldwell’s dichotomy mirrors Gladstone Park’s dichotomy: half of him representing the Indigenous peoples who were stewards of our land long before the other half (American colonists) had set eyes on it.
+Caldwell’s dichotomy mirrors Gladstone Park’s dichotomy: half of him representing the Indigenous peoples who were stewards of our land long before the other half (American colonists) had set eyes on it.
 Ethnically-mixed, he was an immigrant (British Canadian) in a city that famously continued to build its strengths through a diverse immigrant population that never completely broke ties to their homelands.
-It’s very much like how Gladstonians of today who often express how fortuitous they feel to live in the City of Chicago even if they don’t always feel fully of it.
-For Gladstone Park, intimately connected to a downtown a distant 10 miles southwest is also positioned on the very edge of the suburbs, its feet in two worlds.
+He was very much like how Gladstonians are today, often expressing how fortuitous they feel to live in the City of Chicago even if they don’t always feel fully of it.
+Intimately connected to a downtown a distant 10 miles to our southeast while equally existing on the very edge of the suburbs, we in our little community, like Caldwell, are also positioned with our feet in two worlds.

 As the Crow Flies…